 In fact, if you are driving around Yucatan you definitely cannot miss a refreshing stop in a cenote.
 I am sure you will agree with me.
 Here is where my young guide took me with its motorized rickshaw for about 25 USD.
 It was just a couple of our tour because I was running out of time, but this is in the heart of what is called Ruta de los cenotes, (route of the Cenotes) and they basically know every inch of this region and know where to take you.
 You can even spend the entire day browsing these precious water sources.
 I am also planning to go back and discover more for you. (and for me too)

 Here I have finally arrived at Temozon sur, the end of our road trip, where my beautiful hacienda is located.
 Excitement is in the air, but I could not stop myself from pulling over and take some shots about the picturesque houses in the surrounding area.

 Another cute house just outside the hacienda.
 I always imagine what it would be like to refurbish such a beautiful piece of history and make it beautiful just like they did with the haciendas.

 Here is my next home for a couple of blissful days.
 Hacienda Temozon – a Starwood luxury collection-

 I hope you had enjoyed your road trip with me.
 If you did, please don’t be shy and let me know your thoughts in the comment here below, click on the little heart or share it among your friends.
 I would really appreciate it.
-Thank you so much for stick around.
+Thank you so much for sticking around.
 More exciting pictures and discoveries on the way.